enriclluelles/enriclluelles.github.io/_drafts/2014-09-06-rails-coreos-digitalocean.md

 ## Set up Vagrant and the Digital Ocean provider

 First of all install Vagrant if you haven't or update it if you have a version older than 1.6.0.
 You should get it from [http://vagrantup.com](http://vagrantup.com).

-Then install the `digital_ocean` plugin and patch it to include some unpublished changes that I added to it to make user-data work
+Then install the `digital_ocean` plugin and patch it to include some unpublished changes that I added to it to make user-data work(we'll see what that means).

 ```bash
 vagrant plugin install vagrant-digitalocean --plugin-version 0.7.0